Castle Rock Springs, California

-Castle Rock Springs was a resort Lake County, California built around a group of mineral springs, including one hot spring with relatively high volumes of water.
+Castle Rock Springs was a resort in Lake County, California built around a group of mineral springs, including one hot spring with relatively high volumes of water.

 Former names include Mills Hot Springs, Mills' Mineral Springs, Noble's Springs, Castle Springs, Castle Hot Springs, Verdant Vales, Camp Houdd Gibson and Houdd Gibson Camp.

 Location

 The Castle Springs are 7 mi northwest of Middletown.

 They are 3 mi south of Whispering Pines.

 The springs are high on a mountainside above the hot springs at Anderson Springs, which is 1 mi to the east and 800 ft lower.

 They are at an elevation of 2342 ft.

 The resort buildings were about 1/4 mi from the hot springs on a ridge with a fine view of the Putah Creek valley and mountains to the east.

 Springs

 As of 1910 basins had been excavated and cemented at two hot springs a few yards apart in a ravine that feeds Putah Creek.

 The basins had temperatures of 160 and 164 F and a combined flow of about 8 gal per minute.

 The water was mildly sulphurated, but otherwise only slightly mineralized.

 The Big Hot sulfur spring is in a small canyon above the hotel, and in 1914 delivered about 40000 gal of water daily, issuing from the spring at a temperature of 163 F.

 This water was piped to the bath house and the swimming tank.

 There was a small hot spring issuing from the bank near the Big Hot spring with a temperature of 153 F.

 Other springs on the property, with their temperature, were: Sour, 65 F; Black Sulphur, 67 F; White Sulphur, 66 F; Vangas, 66 F.

 Much hydrogen sulfide escaped from the bank around Vangas.